-Any valid string expression of at least one character in length.
+Any valid string expression of at least 1 character in length.

-Returns an integer representing the ASCII code of the first character in the string sent to the Asc function.
+Returns an integer representing the ASCII value of the 1st character in the string sent to the ASC function.

 The Asc function is used to convert a character to its ASCII numeric representation.
 The character string send to the ASC function may be a constant or a variable.